Javier-Godon/cluster-continuous-delivery/README.md

    These workflows automatically update the container image tag in the Kubernetes manifests whenever changes to the project code are merged into the `main` branch.

 2. **Kubernetes Manifest Update Workflow**
-   The [generate-manifests-from-kcl.yaml](https://github.com/Javier-Godon/cluster-continuous-delivery/blob/main/.github/workflows/generate-manifests-from-kcl.yaml) workflow updates Kubernetes manifests manually when deployment configuration files are modified.
+   The [generate-manifests-from-kcl.yaml](https://github.com/Javier-Godon/cluster-continuous-delivery/blob/main/.github/workflows/generate-manifests-from-kcl.yaml) workflow updates Kubernetes manifests when deployment configuration files are modified manually.

 ---